softkave/fimidara/fimidara-server-node/notes/ROADMAP.md

 # Roadmap

+The long-term objective is to migrate these features to ChoreBuddy.

 ## Server

-- image manipulation
+- Add image manipulation capabilities
-- byte range download
-- self-host mongo, or use digital ocean mongo db, or use postgres with pongo
+- Support byte-range downloads
+- Use a self-hosted MongoDB, DigitalOcean MongoDB, or switch to Postgres with Pongo

-## Next.js client
+## Next.js Client

-- complete move to shadcn
+- Fully migrate UI to shadcn
-- remove page auth required from files and folders to allow public access to files and folders
+- Remove authentication requirements from files and folders pages to enable public access
-- select workspace from sidebar
+- Allow workspace selection from the sidebar
-- better labeled node design
+- Improve node labeling and design
-- add sign in with Github
+- Add GitHub sign-in option